 Invisible context blocks are those that are filled with white and include an icon of an eye with a strikethrough.
 Being invisible means that while this block has a selected context, no series will appear on the charts for this block.

 Inactive context blocks are those that are filled with light grey and have text similar to + APP OR GROUP.
-Blocks in this state are available for you to use to add another series to the charts on the page.
+Blocks in this state are available to use to add another series to the charts on the page.

 Disabled context blocks are those that are filled with dark grey and include an icon of an eye with a strikethrough.
 A disabled block generally appears when a group (e.g. App Group) has been selected but the current page does not support groups.